Prince George, British Columbia: Lheidli T'enneh Village and the railway

 The new village was completed in 1913 with Band members moving there in September.
 The old village was destroyed "to force the Indians away" and ensure that it was not reoccupied.
 The Fort George Herald reported the destruction of the old village as "the torch of the white man will be thrust into the remaining houses and the village will disappear quietly in a cloud of smoke".
-Indian Agent W. J. MacAllan's accounts of the situation reveal a need on his part and the part of the GTP to strong arm the bandmembers out, targeting two cabins in the village that were empty as the residents were away hinting "I knew that to set fire to the cabins would cause a flare up of intense excitement and give me the break I needed, for a crisis had to be created before the deadlock could be broken".
+Indian Agent W. J. MacAllan's accounts of the situation reveal a need on his part and the part of the GTP to strong-arm the band members out, targeting two cabins in the village that were empty as the residents were away hunting "I knew that to set fire to the cabins would cause a flare up of intense excitement and give me the break I needed, for a crisis had to be created before the deadlock could be broken".

 The site of Reserve No.2 (Shelley) was much further away from the new Prince George townsite and other communities.
 The land was not particularly fertile for agriculture and the Band suffered economically.
 The site of the old village and the HBC post would become Fort George Park (renamed Lheidli T'enneh Memorial Park in 2015).
 The Cemetery would become Reserve No.1A.